srobotta/moodle-net-prototype/docker_setup.md

 ```
 The line *User "mail@myservice.org" authenticated* tells us that the authentication was
 successful and mails should be sent.
 Whether they are received is another issue.
 In this
-example output it might happen that the mail was received in the spam folder.
+example output it might happen that the mail was received in the spam folder because the from
+address was not setup properly.

 Be aware, here I am using port 465.
-You provider might also use 587 or some other port.
+Your provider might use 587 or some other port.

 If the mailing works well, the `debug` and `logger` keys in the config might be removed to
 stop logging the mail processing.